Are you looking for ways to save on energy in your home?

 If you’re not planning on replacing any of your appliances any time soon, there are still ways you can make sure your current appliances run more efficiently.

-If your existing appliances have an eco mode, utilising this will reduce the amount of power they need for each cycle.
+If your existing appliances have an eco mode, using this will reduce the amount of power they need for each cycle.
 An appliance set to eco mode will clean using a lower wash and rinse temperature.

 If you’re putting on a particularly dirty load of washing or dishes, you might be better off using a higher-intensity wash.
 This would mean avoiding eco settings in this instance, as you might find an eco wash doesn’t get your clothes or dishes as sparkling clean as you’d like them to be.